Email Copywriting is the backbone of your email marketing campaign.

 For example, segmentation helps you to create different lists of prospective customers.

-Like a list will be of all new subscribers and another will be of those who are repeat customers, and another can be of those subscribers who hardly open your emails.
+A list will be of all new subscribers and another will be of those who are repeat customers, and another can be of those subscribers who hardly open your emails.

 Do you send the same email to each of these segments?
 Definitely no!